lupyuen/pinephone-nuttx/README.md

 Let's troubleshoot the Timer Interrupt...

--   Verify that the address in the Interrupt Vector Table is correct
+-   Verify that the Timer Interrupt Handler Address in the Interrupt Vector Table is correct

--   Check the Arm64 Assembly Code for the Generic Interrupt Handler
+-   Check the Arm64 Assembly Code for the Common Interrupt Handler

 -   Run GDB with QEMU to understand how Interrupts are handled on NuttX

+Here's why we think our implementation of PinePhone GIC is working OK...

 # Test PinePhone GIC with QEMU